molgenis/molgenis-imputation/README.md

 Also note that imputation reference panels can take tens of GBs of disk space

 ## Setup
-Latest release of MOLGENIS-impute is v0.8: <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.8.tar.gz">MOLGENIS-impute.v0.8.tar.gz</a>, <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.8.zip">MOLGENIS-impute.v0.8.zip</a>
+To install MOLGENIS-impute download the latest release from <a href="https://github.com/molgenis/molgenis-imputation/releases">here</a>.

 For the .tar.gz file, uncompress it with: ```tar zxvf < FILENAME > ```.
 For the .zip file, uncompress it with: ```unzip < FILENAME > ```.